Sir Ambrose Jermyn1

 Roger Harris was the son of William Harris.1

-Roger Harris was a draper at Shrewsbury, Herefordshire, England.1
+He was a draper at Shrewsbury, Herefordshire, EnglandG.1

 Child of Roger Harris